Hankley Common

 The key questions which the authors set out to answer were: • how big is it?; • what is it made of?; • where did it come from?; • how did it get there?

-Register of Electors, Thursley Parish, 2002
+Register of Electors, Thursley Parish, 1936, 1939 and 2002

-This interesting document shows who lived where in 2002.
+These interesting document show who lived where in 2002, 1939 and 1936.

 Visit to the D-Day Story Museum